indutny/haggling_rl/README.md

 The loss is [A2C][2] with [PPO][3].
 The training consisted of the cycles of exploration phases (with 1024 games) and reflection phases using collected data.

+The value function is two dimensional vector.
+First element is the self-reward (i.e. how much value the agent wins from the session), second element is a scaled opponent-reward (i.e. `(1.0 - opponent_value) * scale`). `scale` is heuristically chosen to be `1.1` to prevent saddle points during self-play.
+Further research might be needed to confirm or deny its importance.

 ## Source code

 There's no excuse for poorly written Python code.
 Please take in account that